Manage query pipeline conditions

 Locale

-The value of the locale query parameter passed by the search interface, such as the one configured in the browser such as en-US or fr-CA.
+The value of the locale query parameter passed by the search interface, for example the browser’s configured value (such as en-US or fr-CA).

 Operating System